SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 Under CAPM, market portfolio is the tagent portfolio containing all the information reqruied to estimate the expected return of every security. with the Mean Variance Optimization we can easily switch from market weight ($$x_M$$) to the impled return ($$\pi$$).

-Vice versa, the mean variance optimization with implied return lead us to the market portfolio, which makes it a great neutral point especially when you are benchmarked to the market portfolio.
+Vice versa, the mean variance optimization with implied return lead us to the market portfolio, making it a great neutral point especially when you are benchmarked to the market portfolio.
 With this prior extracted from reversed optimization of market portfolio, we will stay at the market portfolio until there is a strong enough expected return forecast to deviate.

 It is worth to mention that we do have other option in addition to the market portfolio.
 Though losing that bit of theoretical support from CAPM, we can easily switch to other portfolios as benchmark.
 Similarly as the case of the market portfolio, we will get the prior consistent with the corresponding benchmarke portfolio and start from it for further tilting.
+Such a prior consistent with benchmark portfolio act nicely as the neutral start point.
+After all we will stay at our natural start point of the benchmark portfolio.

 $$
 \begin{aligned}